Table of Contents

 But before that, we will first understand the key jargon.

-In simple terms, marketing automation involves the use of software that helps marketers fully automate their activities.
+In simple terms, marketing automation involves using software that helps marketers fully automate their activities.
 These activities may include multi-platform digital marketing campaigns or contact management.

-Marketing automation workflow uses technology to fully automate manual activities based on certain sets of rules or guidelines.
-Typically, these workflows have an ‘if-then’ format, which means if a given condition is satisfied, a particular action will follow.
+Marketing automation workflow uses technology to fully automate manual activities based on specific rules or guidelines.
+Typically, these workflows have an “if-then” format, which means if a given condition is satisfied, a particular action will follow.

 A general marketing automated workflow has the following aspects:

-- Multiple stages in a consumer life cycle, such as visiting your website, filling up a contact form, asking you to contact them, etc.
+- Multiple stages in a consumer life cycle include visiting your website, filling up a contact form, becoming email subscribers, asking you to contact them, etc.